ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 HTTP RESTful API

-JavaScript-based traversal using /_api/traversal
+JavaScript-based traversal using /_api/traversal removed

 The long-deprecated JavaScript-based traversal functionality has been removed

-in v3.12.0, including the REST API endpoint /_api/traversal
+in v3.12.0, including the REST API endpoint /_api/traversal.

 The functionality provided by this API was deprecated and unmaintained since v3.4.0.
 JavaScript-based traversals have been replaced with AQL traversals in v2.8.0.
 Additionally, the JavaScript-based traversal REST API could not handle larger amounts of data and was thus very limited.

-Users of the /_api/traversal
+Users of the /_api/traversal REST API should use

 AQL traversal queries instead.